Why a South facing garden is important

 But before you worry too much, remember that this is billions of years away.
 After its red giant phase, the Sun will shed its outer layers, leaving behind a dense core called a white dwarf, which will slowly fade over time.

-Host: And that’s it for today’s episode of Cosmic Chronicles.
 The Sun, our star, continues to fuel life on Earth and fascinate scientists and stargazers alike.
 From ancient myths to modern energy solutions, it remains at the heart of our existence.
-I hope you enjoyed learning more about the Sun and its role in our universe.